Call SelectQuote

 No obligation to enroll

-Original Medicare—a federal health insurance program—helps pay for a variety of health care expenses and services such as hospitalizations, physician visits, prescription drugs, preventive services, skilled nursing facility care, home health care, and hospice care.
+Medicare refers to the federal health insurance program available to eligible individuals over 65 or with certain disabilities.
+It is composed of Part A (hospital insurance), Part B (medical insurance), Part D (Prescription Drug plans), and optional Part C (Medicare Advantage) or Medicare Supplement (Medigap) plans.
 It was created in 1965 for people ages 65 and over, regardless of income, medical history, or health status.
 In 1972, the program expanded to cover those under age 65 with certain health conditions.

 Original Medicare is administered by the Centers for Medicare and Medicaid Services (CMS), a division of the U.S. Department of Health and Human Services (HHS).
 Like Social Security, Original Medicare is an entitlement program, with most U.S. citizens aged 65 and older eligible to receive Medicare Part A (hospital insurance).
 Individuals and their spouses qualify if they are eligible for Social Security payments and will not have to pay a premium for Part A if they paid payroll taxes for a certain amount of time, typically at least 10 years.
 If you didn’t work long enough to be entitled to Original Medicare benefits, you still may be eligible to enroll, but you may be subject to additional costs.